 This reflects Article 10(1) of Directive 2004/38/EC.
 However, there is no mention of this duty in the Home Office’s instructions to caseworkers, nor even in the policy on prioritising applications.
 Given that the junior civil servants dealing with such cases refer to the policies not the regulations, there is considerable potential here for breach of these provisions by the Home Office.

-Policy on expediting residence card applications
+Past policy on expediting residence document applications

 It is possible to request that an EU residence card application is expedited where it has been outstanding for over three months.
 See the European Casework Instructions at Chapter 10 for details.
 There are also other potential justifications for speeding things up, including being unable to make journeys necessary for compassionate or business reasons on existing documents, being elderly (i.e. 65 or over) and showing that an EEA document is needed for a particular job.